Do Most Car Accident Cases Settle Before Trial?

 What Should I Do After a Hit-and-Run Accident in Texas?

-What to Do After a Hit-and -run in Texas?
+What to Do After a Hit-and-Run in Texas?

 The most important thing that any driver can do in the aftermath of being struck by a hit-and-run driver is to stop their vehicle in a safe space and assess their injuries and the injuries of their passengers.
 Under no circumstances should you leave the scene of an accident, even if the other driver has left.
 Texas state law requires drivers to stop at the accident scene, render aid, provide their personal information, and produce their driver’s license if requested for any incident that involves injuries or death.
 If you have been in a car accident caused by a hit-and-run driver, you should:

-- Not attempt to pursue a fleeing driver.
+• Do not attempt to pursue a fleeing driver.
 This will create an unnecessarily safe situation for you and others on the roadway.

 What Should I Do After a Construction Zone Car Accident in Texas?